emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

     let my_string = "hello";
     print_serialized(my_string);
 }
 ```

+Another important point to mention is that when you use a trait as the return type and argument type, you are working with an anonymous type.
+This means that Rust doesn't know the specific struct you are working with, and it also imposes the requirement that you can only operate within the bounds of the trait.
+This means you cannot use external functions for that specific struct, among other limitations.

 ## Default traits

-If you implement a trait that is used with non-unique structs, providing a default value can be useful.
-Creating a default value for a trait is straightforward and is done when defining the trait.
-To create a default value for a trait, extend the trait's method declaration with the desired logic.
+If you want to add a trait to types/structs that are similar, it can be helpful to provide a default value.
+Creating a default value for a trait is easy and can be done when defining the trait.
+To create a default value for a trait, simply add the desired logic to the method declaration of the trait.

 ```rust
 trait DatabaseDriver {